 - Marketing Qualified Leads

 - Leads Qualified for Demand Generation Actions

 - Sales Qualified Leads

 Business2Community has a very simple example of lead scoring for B2B businesses.
-The matrix is based on the answers that the users give for 4 questions: job position, department, company size, and type of company.
-With each answer, you can assign 4 possible scores:
+The matrix is based on the answers that the users give to 4 questions: job position, department, company size, and type of company.
+With each answer, you can assign 4 possible scores.

 - Best answer: Maximum points

 - 2nd Best Answer: 2nd Level of Points